makerfactoryio/docs/docs/development-boards/esp32/unit-bus.md

 This is the connector for the Unit Bus.

 !!! example
-    A sample project for the Arduino IDE is coming soon.
+    An example project for the Arduino IDE is coming soon.

 ESP Board | unit Bus